Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/2-WebApp-graph-user/2-3-Multi-Tenant/README.md

 }
 ```

-This results in an OAuth2 code grant request that triggers the admin consent flow and creates the service principal in the admin's tenant.
+This results in an OAuth2 code grant request that triggers the admin consent flow and creates the service principle in the admin's tenant.
 The `state` parameter is used to validate the response, preventing a man-in-the-middle attack.
 Then, the `ProcessCode` action receives the authorization code from Azure AD and, if they appear valid, we create an entry in the application database for the new customer.

 The `https://graph.microsoft.com/.default` is a static scope that allows the tenant admin to consent for all permissions in one go.
 You can find more about static scope on [this link.](https://docs.microsoft.com/azure/active-directory/develop/v2-admin-consent#request-the-permissions-from-a-directory-admin)